Help Us Answer the Call!

 Learn more about what Peer Support Volunteers do by reading our full Position Description!

-Applications to become a Peer Support Volunteer will be available soon!
-Check back in the coming weeks for more info!
+Applications to become a Peer Support Volunteer are available here!

 Are you a LGBTT2IAQ youth (26 and under) living outside of Toronto?

 The Provincial Outreach Ambassador Program is a leadership program that aims to develop a network of LGBTT2IAQ youth leaders and youth voices in communities across Ontario.
 Provincial Outreach Ambassadors are invited to a leadership conference in Toronto in Febraury/March 2013 and provided with regular online capacity building workshops.

 The program is a one year commitment of 10 hours per month.
 The year culminates in each Provincial Outreach Ambassador developing or participating in a project that benefits their local community, and creates space for LGBTT2IAQ youth to thrive without fear or compromise.

 Provincial Outreach Ambassadors are also the Youth Line's eyes, ears, hands, and feet across the province.
 Responsible for ensuring outreach materials reach community organizations, recruiting volunteers/members/donors, and reaching out to their communities.
 These special volunteers help ensure that youth across the province can access our service.

 The 2013 Ambassadors Team has been selected.
 We will begin recruiting for the 2014 Ambassador Team in the fall, at which point you can complete and submit an application online or by fax or mail.